st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

 The *Simulator controller* allows:
 - building the `Flask` *App* and the *REST API*
-- instantiating a connection to the *MySQL DB*
+- instantiating a connection to the *PostgreSQL DB*
 - mapping the `Resource` to the correct *endpoint*, allowing definition of proper behavior for every **CRUD** operation
 - defining the arguments to *parse* inside the *request* body for each `Resource`